Darryl is in foster care. Sean thinks that he's being abused,

-After a brief conversation Mark returned the cellphone to Sean.
-He looked at Sean, smiled, and nodded his head.
+After a brief conversation, Mark returned the cellphone and looked at Sean, smiled, and nodded his head.

 “You did a great sales job, Sean.
-Your mother is leaving work right now and will pick up both you and Darryl to take you home.
-She said that as required he’ll have his own room, and I’ll arrange for his clothes and other things to be delivered to your house.”
+Your mother is leaving work right now and will pick up both of you and take you home.
+She said that as required, he’ll have his own room, and I’ll arrange for his clothes and other things to be delivered to your house.”

 Sean looked at Darryl and smiled.
 “Now I’m your foster brother, Darryl.
 And once a foster brother, always a foster brother.”